peterwittek/peterwittek.com/content/migration.md

 Slug: academic-website-with-pelican
 Summary: In pursuit of open science, academics should blog.
 As good nerds, they should opt for static website generators.
 Pelican is a great option, but caveats apply.

+*Update: The source code of my website is [available on GitHub](https://github.com/peterwittek/peterwittek.com).*

 I am a firm believer of the openness of science, which is also the reason why I blog about issues I encounter during my work.
 My website used Wordpress for two years, but I figured that using a static website generator would be a more elegant solution that would make it easier for me to write and publish posts.

 Reasons